7terminals/puppet-redis/README.markdown

 Overview
 --------

-The Apache redis module installs the redis build tool.
+The Redis module installs the redis server.

 Module Description
 -------------------

-The Apache redis module allows Puppet to install redis and update the bashrc file to include redis in the path.
+The Redis module allows Puppet to install Redis and maintain it's configuration.

 Setup
 -----